Give Now »

 Do you have any tips for the best ways to enjoy a whiskey festival?

 First, drink responsibly, pace yourself, and stay hydrated.
 There is a dizzying variety of whiskey available to the consumer, not all of it is great.
-To get the most of a festival, have a clear understanding of what you want and like and pursue those flavor profiles.
-If you want something more floral and herbal, rye whiskey may be the way to go, if you want something sweeter with caramel notes, try a bourbon.
-But also, don’t forget to experiment and find new things, but don’t be afraid to discard what doesn’t suit you.
+To get the most out of a festival, have a clear understanding of what you want and like and pursue those flavor profiles.
+If you want something more floral and herbal, rye whiskey may be the way to go.
+If you want something sweeter with caramel notes, try a bourbon.
+But also, don’t forget to experiment and find new things, and don’t be afraid to discard what doesn’t suit you.
 The good thing about the whiskey world right now is that there are plenty of other fish in the sea.